dagnall53/WiRocS/README.md

 # WiRocS
+V16(b) moved the OledDisplayfonts into the arduino sketch. - Removes the need to modify the version in teh SSD1306 library.
+- I may separate out the various fint .h files later to make them easier to edit, but for now I use Notepad++ and Glypheditor

 From V12 I am not going to keep changing the Ino to WiRocs.ino, but keep it as WiRocS-vxx.ino, as this is how I keep it on my home system.
 You will need to rename the most recent .ino to "WiRocS.ino" after you have downloaded the sketch. (sorry, but this simplifies checking that I have uploaded the latest code.)
 I am trying to save binaries compiled for the NodeMCU (ESP8266).
 These should be uploadable via an ESP Flash Programmer and set up a  stationary nodes without having to compile the whole code in Arduino.
-You will need to use FileZilla or Arduino_Sketch_Data_Uploader to upload the sounds from the Data directory to the Node's SPIFFS, but generally this only needs doing once (unless you want to make changes to the sound effects!)
+You will need to use FileZilla or Arduino_Sketch_Data_Uploader to upload the sounds from the Data directory to the Node's SPIFFS, but generally this only needs doing once (unless you want to make changes to the sound effects! - OR if you change the SPIFFS file size during Compile! -- V16 on for ESP8266 needs SPIFFS =2M, to give room for OTA!! -- ESP32 is limited to 1M SPIFFS by current Arduino compile limits --)

 WiFi Rocnet node for ESP 32 and 8266
 For documentation please read https://wiki.rocrail.net/doku.php?id=users:dagnall53:description